coreinfrastructure/best-practices-badge/doc/security.md

 (developed by Twitter) to enable a number of HTTP headers for hardening.

-In addition, in production "config.force_ssl" to set to true.
+In addition, in production "config.force_ssl" is set to true.
 This enables a number of hardening mechanisms in Rails, including HTTP Strict Transport Security (HSTS),
 TLS redirection, and secure cookies.